What Are The Best Medicare Supplement Plans?

 Plus, with nearly all Medicare Advantage plans, you must use the plan’s network of healthcare providers.
 If your doctor or specialist isn’t in the plan’s network, you’ll have to choose a new doctor.
 This isn’t so bad if you only have to do it once, but most seniors change plans every few years in order to take advantage of better rates.

 Also, Medicare Advantage plans may have low monthly premiums, but your costs when you get sick or have an emergency are highly unpredictable.
-The reason for this is because of costs with these plans occur when you use services, whereas with a Medigap plan you pay most of your costs in advance.
+The reason for this is because the costs with these plans occur when you use services, whereas with a Medigap plan you pay most of your costs in advance.

 How Can I Find the Best Medicare Supplement Insurance For Me?

-The best Medicare supplement insurance for you is the plan with the level of coverage you need at a price you can afford.
+The best Medicare supplement insurance plan for you is the plan with the level of coverage you need at a price you can afford.
 To find a plan that will work for your health and financial situation, first consider the benefits each plan covers.
 Then match the coverage you need with the plans that offer that coverage.

 Some people make the mistake of buying too much insurance simply because they can afford it or because they want first dollar coverage.
 Other people don’t buy enough coverage because they think it’s too expensive.
 Savvy seniors look at their health status and match it with the coverage they are most likely to need.